C.D. Luis Ángel Firpo: Other Departments

-Football

 Reserve team

 The reserve team serves mainly as the final stepping stone for promising young players under the age of 21 before being promoted to the main team. the team plays in the Primera División Reserves, their greatest successes was winning the Reserve championships three times (Clausura 2002, Apertura 2004, Apertura 2006).

 It plays its home matches at Estadio Sergio Torres, adjacent to the first teams and women's team.